cloudmesh/cluster/README.rst

 **Future Scope**
 =============
 * This project has the scope using the checkpoint feature of slurm to store the cluster and restart it at any point
+* Extend the project to clouds other than india

 **Known Bugs to be fixed**
 =============